SaaS App Click Tracking 101: How to Track User Engagement With Your WebApp

 Conclusion

-These days we have to create an outstanding user experience to win the competition and get customers to stick with us for good.
+These days we have to create an outstanding user experience to win the competition, acquire customers, and get them to stick with us for good.

-UX analytics and click-tracking greatly increase customer retention because both methods inform us where users meet obstacles in real-time.
+UX analytics and click-tracking greatly increase our customer retention rate because both methods inform us where users meet obstacles in real-time.

 We just have to draw conclusions based on collected insights and make data-driven product updates.

 Ready to work on user satisfaction and seamless user experience?
-Get a Userpilot Demo and start collecting actionable insights right away.
+Get a Userpilot Demo and start collecting actionable insights from existing customers right away.